Edit me

 • A robust review-and-correction loop at each phase.

-• Fully transparent and auditable execution workflows.
+• Fully transparent, auditable, and reproducible execution workflows.

 How the Framework Works